LelandLong/iOS_SDK_AppDelegate/README.md

 - - -

-### FileMaker: Create a Filemaker Script
+### FileMaker: Create a FileMaker Script
-Open your FIAS database locally in Filemaker Pro.
+Open your FIAS database locally in FileMaker Pro.
 Create a new Script, using any naming convention you wish.
 For the following examples we will use the script name 'AppDelegate_didFinishLaunchingWithOptions'.